yebyen/urbinit/README.md

 ### More than one pier?

-If you want to run multiple piers on the same docker host machine, you would simply make a copy of init-yacht and change the SHIP and CONT variables to something unique on your host -- you could use the $SHIP variable:
-LOCKFILE="$HOME/.dlock/$SHIP.lock".
-They can all use the same `init-yacht-stop`
+If you want to run multiple piers on the same docker host machine, you would simply make a copy of `init-yacht` and change the SHIP and CONT variables to something unique on your host.
+They can all use the same `init-yacht-stop` since it takes $SHIP as its first argument.
+You need not make other changes.

 ******